Rutgers University: 21st century

 In 2013, Rutgers changed part of its alma mater, "On the Banks of the Old Raritan."
 Where the lyrics had stated, "My father sent me to old Rutgers, and resolved that I should be a man," now they state, "From far and near we came to Rutgers, and resolved to learn all that we can."
-The alma mater for the Camden campus "On the Banks of the Old Delaware" are lyrically similar aside from the river name.
+The song for the Camden campus "On the Banks of the Old Delaware" are lyrically similar aside from the river name.

-Rutgers celebrated its 250th anniversary in 2016.
+In 2016, Rutgers celebrated its 250th anniversary.
 On May 15, President Barack Obama became the first sitting president to speak at the university's commencement.
 The university held a variety of celebrations, academic programs, and commemorative events which culminated on the 250th anniversary date, November 10, 2016.
-Rutgers invited multiple notable alumni from around the world to the celebration.
-Steven Van Zandt was the commencement speaker the following year and received an honorary doctorate.

-In November 2016, Rutgers released research findings that revealed "an untold history of some of the institution's founders as slave owners and the displacement of the Native Americans who once occupied land that was later transferred to the college."
+In November 2016, Rutgers released research findings that revealed: "an untold history of some of the institution's founders as slave owners and the displacement of the Native Americans who once occupied land that was later transferred to the college."

 In January 2020, Jonathan Holloway made history as the first African American and person of color to be named president of Rutgers.
+On April 9, 2023, three unions voted to go on the first strike by academics in the university's 257-year history.
+Classes and research were suspended for a week.
+Five months later, in September, the university's faculty senate voted "no confidence" in Holloway; in addition to issues related to the strikes, the motion also cited Halloway's decision to dismiss the chancellor of the university's Newark campus and his proposal to merge the university's two medical schools.

 Organization and administration

 University president

-Since 1785, twenty-one men have served as the institution's president, beginning with the Reverend Jacob Rutsen Hardenbergh, a Dutch Reformed minister who was responsible for establishing the college.
-Before 1930, most of the university's presidents were clergy affiliated with Christian denominations in the Reformed tradition (either Dutch or German Reformed, or Presbyterian).
-Two presidents were alumni of Rutgers College—the Rev. William H. S. Demarest (Class of 1883) and Philip Milledoler Brett (Class of 1892).
+Since 1785, twenty-two men have served as the institution's president, beginning with Jacob Rutsen Hardenbergh, a Dutch Reformed minister who was responsible for establishing the college.
+Before 1930, most of the university's presidents were clergy affiliated with Christian denominations in the Reformed tradition.
+Two presidents were alumni of Rutgers College—William H. S. Demarest (Class of 1883) and Philip Milledoler Brett (Class of 1892).

-The president serves in an ex officio capacity as a presiding officer within the university's 59-member board of trustees and its eleven-member board of governors, and is appointed by these boards to oversee day-to-day operations of the university across its campuses.
+The president serves in an ex officio capacity as a presiding officer within the university's 59-member board of trustees and its eleven-member board of governors, and is appointed by these boards to oversee the day-to-day operations of the university across its campuses.
 He is charged with implementing "board policies with the help and advice of senior administrators and other members of the university community."
 The president is responsible only to those two governing boards—there is no oversight by state officials.
-Frequently, the president also occupies a professorship in his academic discipline and engages in instructing students.

-The current president is Dr. Jonathan Holloway who assumed the role on July 1, 2020.
+The current president is William F. Tate IV, who assumed the role on July 1, 2025.
+He succeeded the 21st president Jonathan Holloway who assumed office on July 1, 2020.